-Dutch, Esther Vergeer, grand slam titles, Laureus World Sportsperson of the Year with a Disability award, paralympics, Sports, sportsperson of the year, Tennis, wheelchair tennis, wheelchair tennis player, Women wheelchair tennis player
+Dutch, Esther Vergeer, Food for Thought, Grand Slam, grand slam titles, handicapped, Laureus World Sportsperson of the Year with a Disability award, Netherlands, paralympics, Sports, sportsperson of the year, Tennis, This is life, tvaraj, wheelchair tennis, wheelchair tennis player, Women wheelchair tennis player

 Esther Vergeer born on July 18, 1981 in Woerden, Netherlands is the greatest wheelchair tennis player of all time.
 Since 2003, she has won every singles match she has played – around 444 matches in the last nine years.